 Footrot is a notifiable disease in some states of Australia.

-In sheep, footrot regulations vary between States with regard to diagnosis and management.
+In sheep, footrot regulations vary between states regarding diagnosis and management.

 Conditions when footrot is likely to occur

 - wet, warm environments that allow footrot to express

 - Merinos are more susceptible to footrot than British-breed sheep

 - in feedlots when conditions are wet and muddy.

 Identification and diagnosis